colt4by5/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 Provides install/uninstall functionality for AppX packages and bundles on your device.
 ![App list](../media/DevicePortal/AppList.png)

-IoT Core is unique in that it only allows one foreground app to run at one time.
+IoT Core is unique in that it only allows one foreground app to run at a time.
 The app list is modified to ensure that this is the case.
-Under the **STARTUP** column, you can select as many background applications to start by default, but can only set one foreground application.
+Under the **STARTUP** column, you can select as many background applications to start as you'd like, but can only select one foreground application.

 ### App File Explorer